 - life, healthcare and general insurance

-- using mathematical modelling techniques and statistical concepts to determine probability and assess risks, such as analysing pension scheme liabilities, to price commercial insurance
+- use mathematical modelling techniques and statistical concepts to determine probability and assess risks, for example, analysing pension scheme liabilities to price commercial insurance

-- analysing statistical data in order to calculate, for example, accident rates for particular groups of people
+- analyse statistical data in order to make calculations, for example, accident rates for particular groups of people

 - develop new financial products

-- preparing presentations, reports, valuations and quarterly updates
+- prepare presentations, reports, valuations and quarterly updates

-- monitoring risk within trading positions in investment banking to ensure excessive risks are not taken during the fast pace of trading
+- monitor risk within trading positions in investment banking to ensure excessive risks are not taken during the fast pace of trading

-- presenting reports, explaining their implications to managers and directors and advising on risk limitation
+- present reports, explaining their implications to managers and directors and advising on risk limitation

-- advising on issues such as the selection of investment managers or the administration of pensions and benefits
+- advise on issues such as the selection of investment managers or the administration of pensions and benefits

-- working with IT professionals to develop systems to ensure compliance with the requirements of regulatory bodies
+- work with IT professionals to develop systems to ensure compliance with the requirements of regulatory bodies

-- carrying out relationship management, liaising with clients such as investment managers, financial directors and external stakeholders
+- carry out relationship management, liaising with clients such as investment managers, financial directors and external stakeholders

 - supervise staff

 - work with mergers and acquisitions.

 - As a newly qualified actuarial analyst or consultant, you can expect to earn in the region of £40,000 and £55,000.
 Increments are usually paid for examination success.

-- At a senior level, or with 10 to 15 years' experience, salaries are typically more than £60,000.
-There is a wide range of salaries for experienced actuaries, but high financial rewards and excellent benefits packages are common.
+- A senior actuarial analyst commonly earns in the region of £70,000, though this can be as high as £110,000.
+There is a range of salaries for experienced actuaries, but high financial rewards and excellent benefits packages are common.

 - Salaries in excess of £200,000 are typical for chiefs, partners or principles.

 Income figures are intended as a guide only.

 You should expect to work overtime, but not necessarily at the weekends or in shifts.
 In traditional areas of employment, long hours are less likely for more junior staff, e.g. graduate trainees, as they will be devoting more time to studying for professional examinations.

 Flexible and part-time work, as well as career breaks, can be negotiated - but this is usually dependent on the employer and your individual circumstances.